World Cup semi-final qualification scenarios

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+LONDON: India joined reigning champions Australia in the semi-finals of the World Cup with a 28-run win over Bangladesh at Edgbaston on Tuesday.

-LONDON: Reigning champions Australia are already guaranteed a place in the World Cup semi-finals while Sri Lanka, South Africa, West Indies and Afghanistan cannot make it out of the 10-team round-robin phase.
+Defeat ended the Tigers´ hopes of a place in the last four, with Sri Lanka, South Africa, West Indies and Afghanistan all previously unable to make it out of the 10-team round-robin phase.

-That leaves India, New Zealand, England, Pakistan and Bangladesh all still vying for a place alongside Australia in the last four.
+Tuesday´s result left tournament hosts England, New Zealand and Pakistan all vying for the two remaining semi-final places on offer.

 Teams receive two points for a win and one point for a tie or no-result washout.